adityasehgal2507/Projects-made-by-ME/README.md

 Simulates emergent flocking behaviour of 500 agents using three simple rules.

 **Rules**
-- **Separation** — avoid crowding neighbours
+- **Separation** - avoid crowding neighbours
-- **Alignment** — steer towards average heading of neighbours
+- **Alignment** - steer towards average heading of neighbours
-- **Cohesion** — steer towards average position of neighbours
+- **Cohesion** - steer towards average position of neighbours

-No agent is told to flock — the group behaviour emerges entirely from these local rules.
+No agent is told to flock.
+The group behaviour emerges entirely from these local rules.

 **Build**
 ```bash